astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ## Step 6: Start Airflow Locally

-After building your project directory, you're ready to push your Airflow image to your local Airflow environment.
+Now that you have the necessary files project directory, you're ready to push your Airflow image to your local Airflow environment.

 ### a.
 Start Airflow